 - 11. Disputes arising out of the selection procedure shall be considered by an officer appointed by the NEC who shall report to them.
 The NEC's decision on that report shall be final and binding on all parties for all purposes. - 12.
+In the event of a by-election, snap election or any other Parliamentary selection where there is insufficient time for a normal selection process, a five person panel shall be formed to undertake the shortlisting, comprised of three representatives of the CLP to be appointed by the CLP Executive, one representative of the REC to be appointed by the Chair and Vice-Chairs of that REC, and one NEC member.
+The composition of the panel shall take into account equalities considerations.
+A minimum of one week shall be allowed between shortlisting and the hustings and vote.
+Where there is insufficient time for a hustings and vote, the selection should be made by the Constituency Executive Committee from the shortlist approved by the aforementioned panel following interviews. - 13.
 Any exceptions to rules 1-11 above can only be made with the approval of the NEC or an officer exercising the powers given to them by the NEC.

-Clause VI.
-Selection of Candidates for devolved institutions
+Clause V. Selection of Candidates for devolved institutions

 - With respect to selections for candidates for the Scottish Parliament or National Assembly of Wales, the Scottish and Welsh Executive Committees shall draw up a detailed procedural document, based on principles detailed in Clause I and Clause IV above. - 2.
 The NEC shall also draw up detailed procedural guidance with respect to selections for the Greater London Authority or other such regional body in England, based on principles detailed in Clause I above.
 Regional selections boards, representative of the given area and reflecting a balance of CLPs and affiliates will administer the process.
 Regional/ national bodies must agree their procedures and timetable with a designated officer approved by the NEC. - 3.
 The NEC, Scottish Executive Committee and Welsh Executive Committee shall also draw up detailed procedural guidance with respect to selections for directly elected leaders of regional administrations and local authorities based on principles detailed in Clause I above.
-Regional (or Scottish or Welsh) selections board, representative of the given area and reflecting a balance of CLPs and affiliates, will also administer these processes. - 4.
+Regional (or Scottish or Welsh) selections board, representative of the given area and reflecting a balance of CLPs and affiliates, will also administer these processes.

 Any exceptions to rules 1-3 above can only be made with the approval of the NEC or an officer exercising the powers given to them by the NEC.